yousif20121/OCR-CV/README.md

 - Processes a video file and performs OCR on selected frames.
 - Skips frames to speed up processing (adjustable with `skip_frames`).
 - Displays the video with annotated text using bounding boxes.

----

-Feel free to expand or modify these README templates to include additional information or instructions specific to your use case.